Program Information: Womack Army Medical Center - Dept. of Behavioral Health

 When planning your application to WAMC, please submit a de-identified Assessment Report as supplemental information on your AAPI.

-Important Note Given that this is an Active Duty internship, applicants are required to complete the central US Army selection process.
+Important Note Given that our students commission into the United States Army as active duty officers, applicants are required to complete the central US Army selection process.
 Applicants should speak with a US Army Healthcare Recruiter as soon as feasible.
-To locate a recruiter go to https://www.goarmy.com/amedd.html , and select “email us” to contact a recruiter.
+To locate a recruiter go to https://www.goarmy.com/amedd.html and select “email us” to contact a recruiter.
 We recommend you begin the Army application process as soon as possible.
 Do not wait for interview notification before speaking with a recruiter.
-Interns incur an Active Duty Service Obligation (typically three years following licensure), which your recruiter can describe in detail.
+Interns incur an Active Duty Service Obligation (typically three years following licensure or residency completion, whichever is later), which your recruiter can describe in detail.

-Visit our website below to learn more about the exciting training opportunities at Fort Bragg, home of the legendary 82nd Airborne Division and Special Operations Command!
+Visit our website below to learn more about the exciting training opportunities at Fort Liberty, home of the legendary 82nd Airborne Division and Special Operations Forces!

 How to obtain application info: Visit Website